Sir Robert Menzies Memorial Scholarships in Law

 Applications for study in 2017 will open early July and close 31 August 2016.

-Prospectus and Conditions of Award
+Prospectus and Conditions of Award for 2017

 1.1 The Sir Robert Menzies Memorial Foundation, a registered charity in Australia, is offering two post-graduate scholarships in law, the Sir Robert Menzies Memorial Scholarship in Law and the Sir Ninian Stephen Menzies Scholarship in International Law.